Prince Tagoe: Senior

 After making his full international debut for Ghana in a friendly against Togo, Tagoe was named in the final 23-man squad for the 2006 Africa Cup of Nations by Ratomir Dujković.
 He only played a total of 49 minutes (appearing in two games), as the team exited the tournament at the group stage.

 Tagoe was selected by Milovan Rajevac as part of the final 23-man squad for the 2010 FIFA World Cup in South Africa.
 He played in all three group matches, as a starter, but did not feature during the knockout stage, where Ghana was eliminated by Uruguay in the quarter-finals.

 Style of play

-Tagoe played primarily as a centre forward or a striker.
+Tagoe played primarily as a forward.
 In 2006, prior to the 2006 African Cup of Nations, Ghana coach Ratomir Dujković stated that "He is a promising player and I think he will be one of Africa's best players in the near future,".
 With a height of over six feet, Tagoe could be played a target man with good aerial controls and heading ability.
 He boosts of having speed and an outstanding vision along with an eye for goal and clinical finishing which contributed to him scoring 18 goals in the 2004-05 Ghana Premier League.
 These qualities and his goal-scoring prowess earned him the nickname the Prince of goals.